Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: Performance analysis

 \subsection{System geometry}

-We consider the geometry in Fig.~\ref{simulated_geometry}, which features a bi-static radar operating at $5$~GHz, aided by a forward and/or backward \gls{ris}.
-The local $x$ and $y$ axes of the transmit, receive, and reflecting arrays lays on the same plane, which also contains the prospective target.
-The transmitter and the receiver employ a linear array with a $\lambda/2$ element spacing along the local $y$-axis, $\bar{N}_{r}=3$, and (unless otherwise stated) $\ddot{N}_{r}=8$; each array element has a rectangular shape of size $\lambda/2$ and $\lambda$ along the local $y$ and $z$ axes, respectively, and a power pattern with a $3$-dB beamwidth of $120^\circ$ in azimuth and of $60^\circ$ in elevation.
-The \glspl{ris} (if present) have a square shape and are composed of $\bar{N}_{s}=\ddot{N}_{s}=N_{s}$ adjacent square elements with area $\bar{A}_{s}=\ddot{A}_{s}=\lambda^2/4$; also the center of these surfaces are located at the same distance $\bar{\delta}=\ddot{\delta}=\delta$ from the array center of the transmitter and the receiver, respectively.
-According to~\eqref{delta_min}, the minimum required separation between each transmit (receive) element and each forward (backward) reflecting element is $0.5$~m.
-Finally, the target has an effective size of $\bar{D}_{t}=\ddot{D}_{t}=10\lambda$.
+We consider the geometry in Fig.~\ref{simulated_geometry}, which features a bistatic radar operating at $3$~GHz, aided by a forward and/or backward \gls{ris}.\footnote{The S-band ($2\div4$ GHz) is used for example by airport surveillance radars, weather radars, and surface ship radars, which can cover up to $100$~km.} The radar transmitter and receiver employ a linear array with a $\lambda/2$ element spacing along the local $y$-axis, $\bar{N}_{r}=3$, and (unless otherwise stated) $\ddot{N}_{r}=8$; each array element has a rectangular shape of size $\lambda/2$ and $\lambda$ along the local $y$ and $z$ axes, respectively, and a power beampattern with a $3$-dB width of $120^\circ$ in azimuth and of $60^\circ$ in elevation.
+The \glspl{ris} (if present) have a square shape and are composed of $\bar{N}_{s}=\ddot{N}_{s}=N_{s}$ adjacent square elements with an area $\bar{A}=\ddot{A}=\lambda^2/4$ and a cosine exponent $q=1$ in~\eqref{bistatic_rcs}: this may for example correspond to a reflectarray-based \gls{ris} implementation~\cite{Geoffrey-Ye-2020}.
+The reference element of each array is at the center of the array, with $\bar{\delta}=\ddot{\delta}=\delta$, while the target has an effective size of $\bar{D}_{t}=\ddot{D}_{t}=10\lambda$.
 Unless otherwise stated, we report next the performance when the target is at $P_{2}$ and the \glspl{ris} are designed to maximize the \gls{snr} at this same location.